The College of Architecture, Planning & Design marries a beautiful historic space with modern classrooms, studios, and educational necessities.

 Shops & Labs

 As a part of the building renovation, a new 20,000 square-foot fabrication shop was added in the lowest floor of the building, adjacent to the Paul Weigel Library.
 The shop contains equipment such as laser cutters, a large CNC router, welding equipment and wood and metal shops available to all APDesign students.
-These tools help students produce their design ideas.
+These tools help students bring to life their design ideas.

-Students must complete the required shop training to use the equipment.
-They also have access to the expertise of a teaching technician, who helps to ensure safe use of the machines and equipment in the shops.
+Students must complete the required shop training to use the equipment and can sign up here for a training session.
+Students also have access to the expertise of a teaching technician, who helps to ensure safe use of the machines and equipment in the shops.

-Other resources found throughout the building are 3-D printers, a thermoformer, photo, computing and printmaking labs and printshop.
+Other resources found throughout the building are 3-D printers, a thermoformer, printshop, and photo, computing and printmaking labs.
 The TechRich classroom is equipped with brand-new computers loaded with software available for student use.